sywuaa/ChickenCrossing/proposal.md

 Day 2: continue learning Canvas and be able to render the chicken and making sure the game logic is correctly implemented such as cars running over the chicken will cause end game.

-Day 3: make sure the game is running as intended and implement controls. add styling
+Day 3: make sure the game is running as intended and implement controls. add styling.